boltops-tools/terraspace-docs/_docs/generators.md

 Here are some additional generators:

-    terraspace new example --type module   # Generates new module test terraspace new helper                  # Generates helper
+    terraspace new test example --type module  # Generates new module test terraspace new helper                      # Generates helper
     terraspace new hook                        # Generates hook
     terraspace new arg                         # Generates arg

 Here's a cheatsheet for generators.
 Refer to the cli reference for more docs: [terraspace new]({% link _reference/terraspace-new.md %})